 Rob was born in California on February 18th, 1971 to a teen-age mother who taught him that above all else, a good education is the foundation to success in life.
 While neither has a college degree, Rob's parents' instilled in him the belief that everyone deserves the same chance to fulfill their potential, a value that Rob has spent his career working to uphold.

-Rob graduated from the University of Virginia with a degree in Economics, and shortly thereafter moved to Northern Virginia where he met his wife Lisa at the Old Town Safeway.
-Along with their two daughters, Janelle and Gillian, the Krupickas live in Alexandria’s Del Ray neighborhood.
+Rob graduated from the University of Virginia with a degree in Economics, and shortly thereafter moved to Northern Virginia.
+He has two daughter's that attend Alexandria's public schools.
+Rob and his family live in Alexandria’s Del Ray neighborhood.

 Before being elected to serve in the House of Delegates, Rob played an active role for over 20 years in shaping the progressive Alexandria that we know today.
 He began his civic life as president of the Del Ray Citizens Association, and at the urging of the community he successfully ran for City Council in 2003.
 During his nine years on Council, Rob worked to expand mass transit throughout the city (including leading on the creation of the planned Potomac Yard Metro); advocated for policies that have dramatically increased recycling; instituted policies that encourage people to walk or bike to work (their numbers have more than doubled since his arrival); fought for the acquisition of acres of new open space; successfully pushed to expand pre-k services in the city; streamlined bureaucracy for small businesses so that independent companies have a better chance to thrive; promoted expanded community policing and gang prevention efforts which have contributed to historically low crime rates, and; co-founded the nationally recognized Eco-City Alexandria program that has made Alexandria a recognized leader in energy conservation and sustainability.